MKCAMK/Infinity-PSP-TL/README.md

 The following tools should be available in your PATH:

-`7z mkisofs gcc python3 xdelta3`
+`mkisofs gcc python3 xdelta3`

+The `pillow` python module should be installed, either via pip or your distro's package manager.

 - `mkisofs` is a part of the `cdrtools` package.

-- Brew command for macos to install dependencies: `brew install p7zip cdrtools python3 xdelta`.
+- Brew command for macos to install dependencies: `brew install cdrtools python3 xdelta`.

 - Last tested to be working with python 3.12, will likely work with later versions as well.